-- 4.3.5 Every assignment submitted must be accompanied by a fully-completed assignment submission cover sheet.
-Make sure you read and understand the plagiarism statement on the cover sheet. - 4.3.6 You must submit your assignments online through MOVE before the specified submission deadline.
+- 4.3.5 Make sure you read and understand the plagiarism statement on the cover sheet. - 4.3.6 You must submit your assignments online through MOVE before the specified submission deadline.
 You are advised NOT to delay your submission until the very last minute. - 4.3.7 It is your responsibility to ensure that the correct file is uploaded on MOVE and no excuses for submitting wrong files will be accepted. - 4.3.8 You are required to tick to confirm the statement: "I confirm that this assignment is my own and all sources have been acknowledged.
 I understand that the use of other people's work or ideas without acknowledgement is plagiarism and could result in failing the assignment".
-You will not be able to submit the assignment without ticking this box. - 4.3.9 In a case of group work, it is recommended that the group should identify a leader who can be responsible for uploading the assignment on Turnitin and to share the feedback received from lecturers with the group members. - 4.3.10 If required, you may be asked to submit your assignment (hard copy) to the Registry Department, and obtain an acknowledgment of receipt (which may also be an online acknowledgement), which will be date-stamped upon receipt and forwarded to lecturers for marking. - 4.3.11 If you submit an assignment in hard/soft copy in a module for which you are not registered at the time of submission, the assignment will not be marked, irrespective of whether you have received an acknowledgement of receipt.
-In short, an acknowledgment of receipt of an assignment only indicates that an assignment has been submitted, but does not indicate that the student has the right to have the assessment incorporated in the results. - 4.3.12 If you submit the assignment in the wrong link on MOVE, your assignment will not be marked.
-It is your responsibility to ensure that you submit using the correct link provided on MOVE by your module lecturer. - 4.3.13 Assessment grades/marks will be considered as official only if you have completed all the registration requirements for that module. - 4.3.14 You are required to keep a copy of all your assignments, in case the College requests a further copy from you.
-You are advised to retain any receipts that you may be given when handing in your assignment - 4.3.15 All submitted assessments are the property of the College.
+You will not be able to submit the assignment without ticking this box. - 4.3.8 In a case of group work, it is recommended that the group should identify a leader who can be responsible for uploading the assignment on Turnitin and to share the feedback received from lecturers with the group members. - 4.3.9 If you submit an assignment as a soft copy in a module for which you are not registered at the time of submission, the assignment will not be marked, irrespective of whether you have received an acknowledgement of receipt.
+In short, an acknowledgment of receipt of an assignment only indicates that an assignment has been submitted, but does not indicate that the student has the right to have the assessment incorporated in the results. - 4.3.10 If you submit the assignment in the wrong link on MOVE, your assignment will not be marked.
+It is your responsibility to ensure that you submit using the correct link provided on MOVE by your module lecturer. - 4.3.11 Assessment grades/marks will be considered as official only if you have completed all the registration requirements for that module. - 4.3.12 You are required to keep a copy of all your assignments, in case the College requests a further copy from you.
+You are advised to retain any receipts that you may be given when handing in your assignment - 4.3.13 All submitted assessments are the property of the College.

-4.4 NON-SUBMISSION AND LATE SUBMISSION OF COURSE WORK
+4.4 NON-SUBMISSION AND LATE SUBMISSION OF COURSEWORK